cardat/air-health-sws-airflow/SERVER_INSTALL.md

     ./start-airflow-webserver.sh
     ```

+### Notes

+* In order to leave Airflow services running within `tmux` you can detach from the terminal using `CTRL + B` then `d`.
+Then re-attach with `tmux a`.

+* You need to port forward via SSH the webserver remote port in order to access Airflow dashboard.
+This can be done using this line in your SSH config file (on your machine):

+    ```bash
+    LocalForward 8080 localhost:8080
+    ```

+    or by executing this command on a terminal:

+    ```bash

+    ```

+    Note that this is a tunnel so once the SSH connection is terminated (e.g. exiting the terminal), you won't be able to access Airflow dashboard locally on your machine.

-__NOTES__: For more info on the Airflow local platform see [official documentation](https://airflow.apache.org/docs/apache-airflow/stable/start/local.html).
+* For more info on the Airflow local platform see [official documentation](https://airflow.apache.org/docs/apache-airflow/stable/start/local.html).